-The EU will soon be implementing GDPR (General Data Privacy Regulation), effective May 25, 2018.
-To prepare for this, we are encouraging all publishers to take the necessary steps to become GDPR-compliant, since this will apply to all EU traffic.
-Additional details can be found below, and on our blog.
-We also recommend consulting this IAB website.
+The EU will implemented GDPR (General Data Privacy Regulation), effective May 25, 2018.
+We are encouraging all publishers to take the necessary steps to become GDPR-compliant, since this will apply to all EU traffic.

 What is GDPR?